ihmeuw/vivarium_research/docs/source/model_design/concept_model/standard_results_formats/index.rst

     \text{Second moment} = \sum_{i}Y_i^2 \times \text{person time}_i

-  Using these measures, we can then calculate the population mean and standard deviation values for that continuous exposure by dividing the first and second moment (respectively) by the sum of person time within the population.
+  Using these measures, we can then calculate the population mean and standard deviation values for that continuous exposure by using the sum of person time within the population.

 Some examples
 +++++++++++++